datatheorem/TrustKit-Android/README.md

 Sample Usage
 ---------------

+### Adding TrustKit as a Dependency

+Add TrustKit to your project's _build.gradle_:

+`compile 'com.datatheorem.truskit:trustkit-android:'`

+### Configuring a Pinning Policy

-Deploying SSL pinning in the App requires setting up a pinning policy (domains, pins, and additional settings).
-The policy is wrapped in the official [Android N Network Security Configuration](https://developer.android.com/training/articles/security-config.html):
+Deploying SSL pinning in the App requires initializing TrustKit with a pinning policy (domains, pins, and additional settings).
+The policy is wrapped in the official [Android N Network Security Configuration](https://developer.android.com/training/articles/security-config.html) i.e :

 ```xml
 <!-- res/xml/network_security_config.xml -->